DuendeInexistente/Cirque/LandlyLib/sirens.md

 Which, at the risk of inserting personal opinions in history, I assume is a notion the queens themselves would've helped creating.

 [^changs]:
-As a note I am adding several decades because Pai would've wanted as much, the more recent plague among changelings seems to have only furthered their feelings.
-Sirens still dislike changelings as much as ever, but even that seems to succumb to seeing them die by the dozen.